This is a highly emotive issue and I appreciate the depth of concerns for the welfare of our animals and wildlife.

-However, I recognise it is possible that dogs used for trail hunting may on occasion pick up and follow the scent of live foxes during a trail hunt.
-If that occurs, it is the responsibility of the huntsman and women and other members of hunt staff to control their hounds and, if necessary, stop the hounds as soon as they are made aware that the hounds are no longer following the trail that has been laid.
-Not doing so could be deemed an offence.
-Any evidence should be provided to the police, and it is for them to make a recommendation to the Crown Prosecution Service.
-If anybody is breaking the law on this sort of activity, I fully welcome prosecutions being brought.
-There are no plans to change the law on trail hunting across England and Wales.
+I recognise it is possible that dogs used for trail hunting may on occasion pick up and follow the scent of live foxes during a trail hunt.
+If that occurs, it is the responsibility of the huntsmen and women and other members of hunt staff to control their hounds and, if necessary, stop the hounds as soon as they are made aware that the hounds are no longer following the trail that has been laid.

-Finally, I am aware of the awful circumstances of Mini's death and my thoughts go out to her owner.
-I have seen the Government response to the Mini's Law campaign e-petition and from it I am assured that the police can take action where dogs are out of control and dangerous to other animals.
+I am aware of this particular case and the awful circumstances of Mini's death and my thoughts go out to her owner.
+I have seen the Government response to the Mini's Law campaign e-petition and I am assured that the police can take action where dogs are out of control and dangerous to other animals.
 As the response sets out, the Hunting Act makes it an offence to hunt a wild mammal with dogs except where it is carried out in accordance with the exemptions in the Act.
-I am pleased that those found guilty under the Act are subject to the full force of the law.
 Of course, anyone who believes that an offence has taken place, including during a trail hunt, should report the matter to the police.